I admit it, I love planning and I love to plan my work and my practice!

 As an Assistant Head Teacher, I was part of a leadership team that had to plan and implement change and innovation at a whole school level.

-Planning and reflection were the foundation to my work as a teacher and I’ve brought that experience directly into my homeopathy practice.
+Planning and persistence were the foundation of my work as a teacher and it’s helped me so much in my work as a homeopath too.

-I have a ‘word’ to guide me each year, and I write it in the front of each journal.
+I have a ‘word’ to guide me each year, and I write it at the front of each journal.

-One bullet journal lasts me around 4 months, and I start new ones in January, May and September each year.
+One journal lasts me around 4 months, and I start new ones in January, May, and September each year.

 Quarterly (or termly) goals are built on a simple pen-and-paper exercie.
 You could call it a Practice Audit.

 This is partly looking at data, and partly developing strategy.

-I start with a review of my client list, what types of cases I’ve seen, and how they are going.
+I start with a review of my client list and think about what types of cases I’ve seen, and how they are going.

-I total my numbers, my income, my outgoings, my overall ‘wins’.
+I total my numbers, my income, my outgoings, and my overall ‘wins’.

 I ask myself what I can learn from my review.